Oral & Maxillofacial Surgery

 Oral surgery is a dental specialty that involves 4-6 years of additional training in a hospital setting.
 Oral surgeons are required to rotate on cardiology, anesthesiology, general surgery, trauma surgery, plastic surgery, otolaryngology and internal medicine.
 The specialty is instrumental in treatment of facial deformities, reconstructive surgery, facial trauma, dental surgery, office based anesthesia, bone grafting/implants, etc.

-Areas of Oral-Maxillofacial Surgery
+Areas of Oral and Maxillofacial Surgery

-Oral-maxillofacial surgery covers a wide range of procedures.
+Oral and maxillofacial surgery covers a wide range of procedures.
 According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), “oral and facial surgeons have knowledge and expertise that uniquely qualifies them to diagnose and treat a number of functional and esthetic conditions.”
 These include:

 - Dental implant surgery: If a tooth is lost or suffers considerable trauma, an oral surgeon can replace it with a durable, comfortable substitute known as a dental implant.